-A subsidiary corporation of The9, NBTC Limited ("NBTC"), filed suit against the Company's wholly-owned subsidiary, Miningsky Manitoba with respect to alleged breaches of a hosting services agreement entered into between NBTC and Miningsky Manitoba.
-As at the date of this report, NBCT's claims remain outstanding and it is too early to assess the strength of NBTC's claims against the Company.
+NBTC, A subsidiary corporation of The9 filed suit against the Company's wholly-owned subsidiary for total hydro deposit repayment of \$2,619,121.
+Miningsky Manitoba with respect to alleged breaches of a hosting services agreement entered into between NBTC and Miningsky Manitoba.
+At present, NBCT's claims remain outstanding and it is too early to assess the strength of NBTC's claims against the Company.